Q: Why are there so many coyote invasion problems?

 Q: What kind or warranty comes with this product?

-Roll Guard, Inc. offers a 5-year product warranty against manufacturing defects.
+Roll Guard, Inc. offers a lifetime product warranty against manufacturing defects.